Download Careers360 App

 Ratio and Percentage

-Both ratio and percentage are quite fundamental concepts in the solving of several problems that may evolve in statistics and real life.
-The ratios, percentages may form part of the problems in CUET QA such as comparing quantities, calculating discounts, profit, and loss, or changes in value over time which each requires considerable use of ratios and percentages.
+Both ratio and percentage are quite fundamental concepts in solving several problems that may arise in statistics and real life.
+The ratios and percentages may form part of the problems in CUET 2026 QA, such as comparing quantities, calculating discounts, profit, and loss, or changes in value over time, each requires considerable use of ratios and percentages.
 Here are the formulas for ratio and percentage:

 Ratio